 Factors Affecting Product Adaptation

-Factors Affecting Product Adaptation.
 Product adaptation is an essential business process in which a company alters or "adapts" an existing product.
-Product...
+Product adaptation may be a...

 Product Positioning Strategies